 In July 2010, the district signed on to the Esri Small Utility ELA program, open to utilities with 100,000 or fewer meters or connections.
 Under the ELA, utilities receive unlimited access to Esri’s core ArcGIS platform, including ArcInfo, ArcEditor, ArcView, ArcGIS Extensions, ArcGIS for Server, ArcIMS, and ArcGIS Engine Runtime Deployments.
 The agreement also provides maintenance and support for products, staff training, and Esri data models.

-Related: Technology Test Drive: Down the Tube
+Related: Technology Test Drive: End to End

 “One thing that’s really important to me is that the ELA fits into our philosophy of being more efficient, conserving everything from water to our own department resources,” says Greg Duecker, the district’s director of information technology.
 “Having access to these GIS products across the district is making everyone more efficient, allowing us to access software that we might not have otherwise used and giving us the flexibility to have more users of more GIS products in multiple locations.”

 The district had used some Esri software before activating the license but committed when the cost of the individual products crept up toward the price of an ELA.